AdaCore/spark2014/docs/ug/gnatprove.rst

 With the loop invariant given before, |GNATprove| now reports that the loop invariant of ``Search`` may fail after the first iteration, which corresponds to property [PRESERVE].
-By instructing |GNATprove| to prove checks incrementally, as seen in :ref:`proving spark programs`, we even get a precise warning pointing to the part of the loop invariant that could not be proved:
+By instructing |GNATprove| to prove checks progressively, as seen in :ref:`proving spark programs`, we even get a precise warning pointing to the part of the loop invariant that could not be proved:

 .. literalinclude:: examples/results/binary_search_precise.prove